0%

 1. Simple, Single-Turn Tasks

-• Scenario: Your application only requires a direct, one-shot response from an LLM based on a single input, without needing external tool use, memory beyond the immediate context, or multi-step reasoning.
+• Scenario: Your application only needs a direct, one-shot response from an LLM based on a single input, without external tool use, memory beyond the immediate context, or multi-step reasoning.

 • Alternative: Direct LLM API call with a fine-tuned prompt or a simple RAG pipeline if external data is needed.